History

 While our company has grown and evolved significantly, one thing hasn’t changed.
 Olympic Steel has stayed true to our founders’ original vision of developing long-lasting relationships with our employees, our suppliers and our customers.

-On May 23, 2013, we mourned the passing of our founder, Sol Siegal.
+On May 23, 2013, we mourned the passing of one of our founders, Sol Siegal.
 Olympic Steel will continue to honor Mr. Siegal as a visionary leader and dedicated philanthropist by maintaining and expanding upon the high standards of business excellence and social responsibility that he embodied throughout his life.

 Timeline